How do I Know Which Validators to Choose? Print

 1. Choose more than one validator

-As long as at least one of the validators you nominate is elected by the election algorithm to be in the active set, you will nominate them with your full stake.
+If at least one of the validators you nominate is elected by the election algorithm to be in the active set, you will nominate them with your entire stake.
 However, there is a risk of getting no rewards if you nominate very few validator candidates and none of them are chosen.
-Therefore, it is safer to choose as many trustworthy validators as you can (up to 16 on Polkadot and up to 24 on Kusama).
+Therefore, it is safer to choose as many trustworthy validators as possible (up to 16 on Polkadot and up to 24 on Kusama).

 2. Check if the validator has verified their identity

 If a validator has set its identity, you'll see the details on the Community tab of the Staking Dashboard or by clicking on the validator's name on the Targets page of Polkadot-JS UI.
 Besides a displayed name, a validator can indicate their email, website, Twitter account, or something else.
 You can filter out validators without identities both on the Staking Dashboard and Polkadot-JS UI.
 However, not all validators have verified their identity with a registrar on Polkadot.
 Validators with a verified identity are marked by a green icon next to their name on Polkadot-JS UI.
 Verified identity affirms that the validator's contact information and name have been confirmed.

 3. Be aware of the "most profitable" option.

 The Targets tab of Polkadot-JS UI provides a "most profitable" button.
 Clicking on this will automatically select the currently most profitable validators.
 To accept this suggestion, click on the "Nominate selected" button and afterward, "Nominate."

 Although it may be enticing to select based only on this criterion, this choice may not be the best one.
 You need to ensure you're choosing good validators by considering the other factors in this guide and video.

 Block rewards are shared with nominators, but the validators set the commission they take out for their costs before profits are given out.
 This rate can vary greatly.